Alexx Calise

 Alexx Calise (born June 28, 1985), is an American singer, songwriter, and musician.
-She is best known for her solo work and her other musical project (with songwriting partner Dennis Morehouse), Batfarm.
+She is best known for her solo work and her other musical project (with songwriting partner Dennis Morehouse), BBatfarm.
+Calise is best known for her 2010 song "Cry" which received heavy rotation after being featured on reality TV show Dance Moms the following year.

 Biography

-Alexx Calise was born on June 28, 1985 in Staten Island, New York, but grew up in Fort Lauderdale, Florida.
+Alexx Calise was born on June 28, 1985, in Staten Island, New York, but grew up in Fort Lauderdale, Florida.
 An avid writer, she began playing the guitar at age 11 to emulate her father, who is also a musician.
 Calise began pursuing her professional music career at the age of 14.

-She now resides in Los Angeles, California where she writes and performs her own solo material, and pens songs for other high-profile artists.
+She now resides in Los Angeles, California, where she writes and performs her own solo material, and pens songs for other high-profile artists.
 Calise's original music has appeared in several television shows such as Dance Moms, Dance Moms: Miami, Abby's Ultimate Dance Competition, Grimm, NY Ink, Last Call with Carson Daly, One Tree Hill, Next, Tough Love, CrossFit Games and more.
 Her song, "Release Me" was also chosen as the title track for the 2011 film, L.A., I Hate You, starring William Forsythe, Malcolm McDowell and Deedee Pfieffer, which was distributed by Universal Pictures.
 She also lent her voice to a Coachella Music Festival short (music written by Matt O'Malley of human) directed by Sam O'Hare.

-Calise is probably best known for her song, "Cry", which enjoyed heavy rotation on Lifetime's Dance Moms and has gone on to sell hundreds of thousands of units independently.
+Calise is best known for her song, "Cry", a ballad which she wrote in fifteen minutes in her apartment during a low point in her life that was released in 2010 as a track on her second studio album In Avanti, the song was featured on Lifetime's Dance Moms in 2011, where it enjoyed heavy rotation and has gone on to sell hundreds of thousands of units independently.
 "Cry" peaked at No. 64 on the iTunes rock charts in August 2011, and its official music video also features Dance Moms star, Maddie Ziegler, who danced to the song in several episodes of the show.

 Calise is also an actress, and has appeared in several national TV commercials and shows including the Discovery Channel documentary, The Science of Sex Appeal, Disney's Science of Imagineering DVD series, and most recently, a series of national Guitar Center commercials.

 Calise and her band recently performed her song "Cry" on season 7 of Dance Moms with Nia Sioux and Kendall Vertes.
 Calise also released her single, "Breathe," which featured Nia Sioux on vocals on the same day as the episode's airing.

 Calise is currently working on new music for her solo project and her band Batfarm, as well as hosting for Guitar World magazine and writing for a variety of music publications.